thinklearndo/garagedooropennotifier/SoftwareSetup.md

 ## esp8266 firmware

-In the esp8266Code folder, is the garageDoorESP8266.ino file for Arduino.
+In the esp8266Code folder is the garageDoorESP8266.ino file for Arduino.
 Install the Arduino studio: https://www.arduino.cc/en/software, then add the eps8266 core arduino: https://github.com/esp8266/Arduino#installing-with-boards-manager

 Open the garageDoorESP8266.ino file in Arduino studio.